himanshikh/heart2bot/README.md

 Overview

 This project presents a framework for building emotionally supportive, persona-aware, and interpretable dialogue systems.
 The system combines persona extraction, chain-of-thought (CoT) reasoning, and CoT-guided response generation to provide contextually aware and empathetic responses.
-It supports both pre-generated datasets and live interactive chat with dynamic persona updates.

-Our approach improves upon existing frameworks (PAL, ESCoT, ESConv) by:
+Key advantages of this approach:

-Summarizing personas into key sentences to reduce redundancy.
+Summarizes personas into key sentences to reduce redundancy.

-Generating CoT reasoning and strategy-aligned responses at scale.
+Generates CoT reasoning and strategy-aligned responses at scale.

-Enabling efficient single-GPU training and inference with LLaMA-2-7B.
+Enables efficient single-GPU training and inference with LLaMA-2-7B.

 Key Features